Back to main page Atlanta Appliances repair, Inc.

 switch is released.

-NOT E A capacitor is rated by its working voltage (WV or WVac) and by its storage capacity in
+OT E A capacitor is rated by its working voltage (WV or WVac) and by its storage capacity inmicrofarads (μF).
+Always replace a capacitor with one that has the same voltage rating and the

 same (or up to 10 percent greater) microfarad rating.